BoogieMonster1O1/notenoughrocks/README.md

 # notenoughrocks
-A fabric mod that adds more rocks
+A fabric mod that adds rocks and rock themed stuff

 ## License
 This mod is licensed under the Apache License, version 2.0